New directors appointed

 The announcement of the new appointments was made following interviews for the Otterpool Park non-executive roles on Monday (29 June 2020).

 The directors will be members of the board of the Otterpool Park Limited Liability Partnership (LLP).
-The partnership was approved by Cabinet in May and will lead on the delivery of the project as master developer, ensuring that it can be run efficiently whilst not distracting the council away from its other responsibilities.
+The partnership was approved by Cabinet in May and will lead to the delivery of the project as master developer, ensuring that it can be run efficiently whilst not distracting the council away from its other responsibilities.

 Existing board members are the council’s Director of Development John Bunnett and Strategic Development Officer Andy Jarrett.

 Leader of the Council David Monk said: “I am delighted with the appointments.
 The three non-executives will bring a huge wealth of expertise to their roles as independent directors of our tremendously exciting project.

 “Together they have skills in planning, development and marketing and I am confident that all members of the board will bring their breadth of experience to ensuring the successful delivery of a world-class garden town.”